About Us

 Meet Sally Sanders, M.S., Our Senior Science Education Strategist

 Hello!
-I’m Sally Sanders, PETA’s Senior Science Education Strategist.
+I’m Sally Sanders, TeachKind’s Senior Science Education Strategist.
 I work remotely from Tallahassee, Florida.
 I taught high school chemistry for 20 years before serving as a science curriculum and assessment specialist with the Florida Department of Education and the Wyoming Department of Education.
 My other work includes providing consultant services to support standards-based science teaching and learning; giving humane education presentations to middle school, high school, and college classes; and teaching Animal Sentience and Impacts of Our Food Choices courses at Florida State University’s Osher Lifelong Learning Institute.

 My experience growing up on a small farm with cows, pigs, and chickens in rural northern Florida played a significant role in developing my view of animals as fellow sentient beings.
 I have been vegan since 2009 and have advocated for animal rights all my life.
 I am certified as a vegan lifestyle coach and educator and received my certification in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
 I also serve on the board of the Tallahassee Vegan/Vegetarian Community.